-Robert Avossa, Ed.D., was named Superintendent of the School District of Palm Beach County in June of 2015.
-The Palm Beach County School District is the 11th largest district in the country with a student enrollment of more than 183,000 students.
-The annual budget exceeds $2.3 billion and the District is the largest employer in Palm Beach County with over 21,000 employees.
-Prior to joining the School District of Palm Beach County, Avossa served as Superintendent of the Fulton County Schools from June 2011 through June 2015.
+Dr. Donald E. Fennoy II is the 26th Superintendent of Schools for the School District of Palm Beach County.
+The District is the 11th largest district in the country with a student enrollment of more than 193,000 students.
+The annual budget exceeds $2.4 billion and the District is the largest employer in Palm Beach County with over 23,000 employees.